 - Bettie Kay Raybon McKaig, Chair

-The Marketing Communications committee members discuss and advise University Relations on a host of issues related to Carolina.
+The Marketing Communications Committee members discuss and advise University Communications and Public Affairs on a host of issues related to Carolina.
 Also, members serve as an ongoing reference to the University, using their expertise in the field.